PLEASE NOTE due to strikes trains will not be running on the Derwent Valley line to and from Matlock Bath on Saturday 30 September.

 I've seen reports that the event is crowded?

 Saturday nights can be very busy, but in 2017 we responded to comments about numbers in Derwent Gardens by reducing the maximum capacity by 2,000, to give visitors more space to move around.
 Sundays are traditionally less busy if you prefer a quieter night.
-Visitor numbers were reduced by a further 2,000 to 4,000 for the 2022.
+Visitor numbers were reduced by a further 2,000 to 4,000 for the 2022 event.

 Can I see the boats from other parts of Matlock Bath?